CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The `sending precision` is the number in range `-15:15` we use for each registered token.
 That value defines the min precision for the amount you can send (`round with sending precision` formula).
-And based on the `sending precision` we can define the `max amount` for the contract to hold per token.
+And based on the `sending precision` we can define the `max holding amount` for the contract to hold per token.
 We have both limits to make hardly possible both issues described before.
 The rounding with `sending precision` will eliminate the risk of sending to low amount which could influence on the bridge, and the `max holding amount` will significantly limit the chance to hold and amount using which a holder can produce on XRPL